What It Means to Be a Strategic PMO

 • It defines identity.
 You’re not just managing projects; you’re enabling strategy.

 • It raises the bar.
-The word strategic sets an expectation of value, influence and accountability.
+“Strategic” sets expectations for influence, judgment, and accountability.

 • It signals partnership.
-Leaders don’t need another process police—they need a partner who connects execution with business outcomes.
+Leaders don’t need another process police—they need a partner who connects execution to business outcomes.

 • It sharpens focus.
-When the PMO is strategic, every process, meeting and metric has a clear purpose: advancing enterprise goals.
+When the PMO is strategic, every process, meeting, and metric exists to advance enterprise goals.

 Being strategic changes how the PMO shows up.
 It shifts the mindset from compliance to connection, from process to purpose.